 - Current folder and subfolders

 - All folders (on the site)

-The LabKey API provides developers with even finer grain control over the scope.
+The LabKey API provides developers with even finer grained control over the scope.

-config property available on many methods on LABKEY.Query
+config property is available on many methods on such as LABKEY.Query.selectRows

-) provides fine-grained control over which folders accessed through the query.
+, provides fine-grained control over which folders are accessed through the query.

 allows you to use the containerFilter parameter to run custom queries across data from multiple folders at once.
 A query might (for example) show the count of NAb runs available in each lab’s subfolder if folders are organized by lab.Possible values for the containerFilter

 The LabKey JDBC Driver also supports the containerFilter

 parameter for scoping queries by folder.
 Learn more in this topic:

 Within a LabKey SQL FROM clause, you can include a containerFilter to control scope of an individual table within the query.
 Learn more in this topic: